jank-lang/jank/book/src/reference/error/parse/odd-entries-in-map.md

 # parse/odd-entries-in-map
-Odd number of entries in map.

-## Additional explanation
 This happens when a map literal has a key without a corresponding value.
-For
-example:
+For example:

 ```clojure
 {:a }